Laboratory Animal Resources

-Our program has been fully accredited by the Association for Assessment and Accreditation of Laboratory Animal Care, International (AAALACi) since 2007, is reviewed semi-annually by UNC Charlotte’s Institutional Animal Care and Use Committee, and is subject to audit by the University’s Post-Approval Monitoring function.
-As a Research Facility, registered with the US Department of Agriculture, UNC Charlotte complies with all aspects of USC Title 7, Chapter 54, the Animal Welfare Act.
-Compliance is confirmed by unannounced inspections by USDA veterinary medical officers.
-A Letter of Assurance (reflecting the University’s commitment to adherence to the Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals) is on file with the PHS’s Office of Laboratory Animal Welfare.
+Our program has been fully accredited by the Association for Assessment and Accreditation of Laboratory Animal Care, International (AAALACi) since 2007, is reviewed semi-annually by UNC Charlotte’s Institutional Animal Care and Use Committee (IACUC), and is subject to audit by the University’s Post-Approval Monitoring function.
+As a Research Facility, we maintain a Letter of Assurance (reflecting the University’s commitment to adherence to the Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals) with the PHS’s Office of Laboratory Animal Welfare.

 UNC Charlotte’s laboratory animal veterinarians and technical staff provide primary and veterinary care to all animals housed, as well as investigator training, technical assistance and guidance, and access to health status, laboratory, and imaging services.
 Our goal is the maintenance of an enriched, variable-free, secure, and humane environment for our animal subjects, as well as superb customer service for our research clients.

 I. General Information – UNC Charlotte Laboratory Animal Resources